In this article

 These are the rules tied to the corporate credit card account, including who employees should contact if they have questions about spending, guidance on documentation requirements, and a contingency plan in case of mistakes.

-5. The request and approval workflow
+The approval workflow

-This is a step-by-step overview of how and when cardholders need management approval for their purchases.
 The simpler and more seamless you can make this process, the less time employees will spend on expense reporting, and the more time they can spend focused on doing their job.

 Even the most comprehensive policy can’t cover everything.
 This section of your corporate credit card policy will instruct employees and managers on how to resolve issues that arise from unusual spending or unique situations that aren’t explicitly covered in the policy.